JanMiksovsky/emojese/ReadMe.md

 - Reserve arrows for the most common words or constructions.
 It is tempting to use the hundreds of Unicode arrows to suggest a wide range of actions, but relying too heavily on subtly-different arrows produces visually confusing results.
 - Big, obvious distinctions are better than small, subtle ones.
 When sent in a messaging application, emojis can appear very small, making fine details hard to discern.
 - Choose emoji which, if not obvious, are at least recognizable, memorable, and sensible in retrospect.
 Few people would type 🐛🦋 for “become” on their own, but hopefully in retrospect the choice of those emoji makes sense.
-- The more common an idea is, the shorter its emoji expression should be.
+- The more common an idea is, ideally the shorter its emoji expression should be.
-- Don't reproduce standard emoji definitions.
-There is no Emojese definition for "cat", for example, because the 🐈 emoji already has the standard English description "cat".
+- There's no need to reproduce standard emoji definitions.
+There is no Emojese definition for "cat", for example, because the 🐈 emoji already has the standard English description "cat", and typing "cat" in the app already produces that emoji.
-- Be aware that emoji representations vary from platform to platform.
+- Be aware that emoji representations vary from platform to platform, which can occasionally present challenges.
+For example, the contrast in 🏕️⛺ ("near") works well in iOS and other platforms, but poorly in Microsoft Windows.
-- Use [Emojipedia](https://emojipedia.org/) as the definitive emoji reference.
+- [Emojipedia](https://emojipedia.org/) is a reasonably definitive emoji reference.